antihax/goesi/esi/docs/FactionWarfareApi.md

 > GetFwLeaderboardsCharactersOk GetFwLeaderboardsCharacters(ctx, optional)
 List of the top pilots in faction warfare

-Top 100 leaderboard of pilots for kills and victory points separated by total, last week and yesterday.  ---  This route expires daily at 11:05
+Top 100 leaderboard of pilots for kills and victory points separated by total, last week and yesterday  ---  This route expires daily at 11:05

 ### Required Parameters